OpenSLO/oslo/README.md

 ## Usage

 ### Validate
-`oslo validate` will valiate the provided OpenSLO YAML document
+`oslo validate` will validate the provided OpenSLO YAML document

 ### Convert
 `oslo convert` will convert the given OpenSLO YAML document to the provided